Open (system call): C library POSIX definition

 Open may return −1 indicating a failure with errno detailing the error.

 The file system also updates a global table of all open files which is used for determining if a file is currently in use by any process.

-path

 The name of the file to open.
 It includes the file path defining where, in which file system, the file is found (or should be created).